klados/firstBoot/README.md

 #firstBoot

-<<<<<<< HEAD
-Ιnstall usefulls programmes for a new linux user
+Ιnstall usefulls programs for a new linux user
 =======
-Ιnstall usefull programmes for a new linux user
+Ιnstall usefull programs for a new linux user
->>>>>>> 5d60ec527ed211cb915a472c1fa418f8229136b6

 #How to run the script

-* first of all go to the script location and make the script executable: chmod +x firstBoot.sh
+* Go to the script location and make the script executable:
+  `chmod +x firstBoot.sh`

-* then run the script:
+* then run the script: `./firstBoot`

-  ./firstBoot
+* If your package manager does not auto detected type `apt-get` from ubuntu , `yum` feom fedora ...

-#List of programmes:
+#List of programs:

   * nano
   * gcc